backstage/backstage/docs/getting-started/development-environment.md

 Once successfully started, you should see the following message in your terminal window:

 ```
-You can now view @backstage/app in the browser.
+You can now view example-app in the browser.

   Local:            http://localhost:8080
   On Your Network:  http://192.168.1.224:8080